PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming: Implementation and Modeling

-Then, as the following example, \pytorch{} DataLoader receives an \texttt{optDataset} and wraps the data samples and acts as a sampler that provides an iterable over the given dataset.
-It is required to provide the batch size which is the number of training samples that will be used in each update of the model parameters.
+Then, \pytorch{} DataLoader receives an \texttt{optDataset}, wraps the data samples, and acts as a sampler that provides an iterable over the given dataset.
+The batch size is required as the number of training samples that will be used in each update of the model parameters.

-By iterating over the DataLoader, we can obtain a batch of features, true costs, optimal solutions, and corresponding objective values:
+By iterating over the DataLoader, we can obtain a batch of features, true objective function coefficients, optimal solutions, and the corresponding objective values: